SRCEM-AIM-Class-A/A-37_Dhruv_Krishnani_FinalAssignment/README.md

 1. The code is mounted as volumes, so changes will reflect immediately
 2. Both applications have debug mode enabled for development
 3. Auto-reload is enabled for both services

-## Production Deployment

-For production deployment:

-1. Change debug settings to False
-2. Use proper secret keys
-3. Configure proper database settings for Django
-4. Use production-grade servers instead of development servers

 ## Docker Hub Images